 The Problems with Most Toileting Programs

-Incorporating The Interoception Curriculum can be a game-changer for addressing toileting difficulties.
+Start by incorporating The Interoception Curriculum©.
+This resource can be a game-changer for addressing toileting difficulties.
 This publication stands out because it actively teaches individuals to recognize and interpret these bodily signals, laying a strong foundation for increased self-awareness and confidence.
-See the difference our interoception resources can make in all areas of life!
+This curriculum was the first of its kind.
+A systematic, neurodiversity-affirming approach to building body awareness.
+And I’m honored that this work has been recognized in places like U.S. News & World Report, The Wall Street Journal, TIME, HuffPost, and The Associated Press.

-One of the most frustrating but amazing parts of parenthood is realizing your child is their own person.
-You see your child have their own opinions, thoughts – and, sometimes, very complicated and difficult-to-describe feelings.
-Struggling alongside your child to understand and communicate is emotionally exhausting, but interoceptive training can help!
-But you don’t need to take my word for it.
-Read it in Dani’s words:
+One of the most challenging but amazing parts of parenthood is realizing your child is their own person.
+You see your child has their own opinions, thoughts, and, sometimes, very complicated and difficult-to-describe feelings.
+Struggling alongside your child to understand what’s going on inside their body can be emotionally exhausting.
+This is where interoceptive training can really help.
+And honestly?
+While I’m grateful that my work has been recognized in major publications, the real recognition comes from the families who tell me this approach changed their lives.
+That’s what matters most to me.

-“When we first took Kelly Mahler’s Toileting, Interoception & Nutrition on-demand course, our son was only 3, and potty training just wasn’t clicking yet.
+“When we took the Interoception and Toileting course, our son was only 3, and potty training just wasn’t clicking yet.
 Over the next two years, we tried everything: rewards, charts, you name it.
 But when our son turned 5, and we were still facing the same struggles, we knew we needed a new approach.
 That’s when my husband and I decided to revisit Kelly’s course together.

 The results were nothing short of incredible.
 Within just two weeks, we saw more progress than we had in years of trying.
-Kelly and Kerri’s insights on helping our son recognize and understand the signals his body was giving him were game-changing.
+Her insights on helping our son recognize and understand the signals his body was giving him were game-changing.
 In just one month, he went from not communicating his bathroom needs to confidently recognizing when he had to go.

 He even started telling his preschool teachers when he needed to use the potty!
 We are beyond proud of his growth, and most importantly, he is so proud of himself.
-Thank you, Kelly and Kerri, for giving us the tools to support our son’s success in potty training!”
+Thank you for giving us the tools to support our son’s success in potty training.”

 – Danielle Black